- What Is It?

-- Kidney failure facts
+- Kidney Functions

-- Kidney transplantation
+- Kidney Transplant Option

-Kidney failure facts
+Kidney failure definition and facts

-- Kidneys are the organs that help filter waste products from the blood.
+- Kidneys are the organs that filter waste products from the blood.
 They are also involved in regulating blood pressure, electrolyte balance, and red blood cell production in the body.

 - There are numerous causes of kidney failure, and treatment of the underlying disease may be the first step in correcting the kidney abnormality.